lkcozy/code-notes/notes/communication/writing/writing_general.md

 - What a scorcher(extremely hot day) it is today.
 - The `rationale`(fundamental) for sharing has not changed since the architecture was `conceived`(design/idea).
 - We're `grinding through`(process/solve/treat) it.
+- A `catalyst`(accelerator) for community
+- `Out of this need` for collaboration
+- It exists to `nurture`(foster/raise) and `accelerate` the success of Internet of Things economy
+- `with the ultimate objective` to establish it as a world leader in Internet of Things
+- It feels great to be able to exchange ideas and build community with other innovators in `emerging technologies landscape`
+- Parents do not want their kids to miss on the learning to code `bandwagon`(popular idea/activity)
+- With every passing decade, the world is getting more `homogeneous`(similar).
+- Sadly, a lot of present-day teaching to code is focused on `jargon`(special words/terminology) and language constructs
+- We started with basic hard-coded robots, adding in our own `heuristics`(learning from your own experiences) over time.
+- `For a considerable amount of time`, I also `dabbled`(play around) in competitive programming
+- We all pretend to ourselves that we are `offbeat`(unusual)
+- problem-solving in general with a `vague`(not clear) idea of how to proceed and with limited tools `at our disposal`.

 ## Management